University Catalogs

 Requirements for Participation in Commencement

-Along with those students who have completed degree requirements within an academic year, other graduate students may be allowed to participate in the spring commencement ceremony, provided the following conditions are met:
+Along with those students who have completed degree requirements within an academic year, other graduate students* may be allowed to participate in the spring commencement ceremony as a "Commencement Participant", provided the following conditions are met:

-- After the spring semester, no more than six credits must remain for degree completion.
+2. After the spring semester, no more than six credits (two courses) must remain for degree completion.

-- The student must register for his or her final course(s) prior to the graduation ceremony.
+4. The student must register for summer classes to complete their degree prior to the graduation ceremony.

 Additional Commencement Participation Information